Homage to the Square

 Why did Albers create these paintings?

 Though deceptively simple, the series transformed how artists approached color theory.
-The differently colored squares were introduced by Albers to help students and other artists to approach and study color experimentally.
+Albers introduced the differently colored squares to help students and other artists to approach and study color experimentally.
 Consequently, Albers created more than a thousand square paintings ranging in size from twelve to forty-eight square inches.

 The study of color